 One licence.
 Everything included.

 ⚡ LIVE NOW. £89 lifetime licence — 2 machines, all future updates included.
-Launch-week founders save £40 with the code below.
+Second-wave buyers save £30 with the code below.

-Apply FIRST50 at checkout to drop the price from £89 to £49.
+Apply SECONDWAVE at checkout to drop the price from £89 to £59.

-• Founder discount on every future Mix Lock genre edition (Techno, House, and beyond)
+• Early-buyer discount on every future Mix Lock genre edition (Techno, House, and beyond)

 • Listed in the in-app Founders panel — opt-in, first name only, no email shown